circuits/circuits/docs/source/dev/contributing.rst

 We're not perfect, and we're still writing more tests to ensure quality code.
-If you'd like to help, please `Fork circuits <https://bitbucket.org/circuits/circuits/fork>`_, write more tests that cover more of our code base and submit a `Pull Request <https://bitbucket.org/circuits/circuits/pull-request/new>`_.
+If you'd like to help, please `Fork circuits`_, write more tests that cover more of our code base and submit a `Pull Request`_.
 Many Thanks!

 Adding New Features